21stolemybike/GroceryStore/README.md

 # GroceryStore
-  Grocery Store management desktop app
+ Grocery Store management desktop app.

  The app contains the following features:
 - Login/Register with admin and end user accounts
 - Products tab where admin accounts can:
    - Add/delete/update products